justinTsugranes/personal_CV/README.md

 **Guitarist | Senior Supply Operations NCO** @ US Army National Guard _(2009 - 2019)_ <br>
 246 Army Band - Columbia, SC

-- Worked with a team of thirty-five Army musicians to load, unload, setup, operate live sound systems and perform on guitar and percussion in major performance halls across South Carolina and California for crowds in excess of 100,000 people
+- Successfully executed community outreach missions alongside a team of thirty-five Army musicians to perform in major performance halls across South Carolina and California for crowds in excess of 100,000 people as part of a higher-level goal of promoting patriotism
-- Chosen by senior leaders to fill the role of Senior Logistics and Resource Management NCO from 2012-2018, a position above my pay grade, taking on the responsibility of leading a five-person team to maintain a property book worth over $500,000 and coordinate supply operations to ensure that any logistical problems were resolved
+- Chosen by senior leaders to fill the role of Senior Logistics and Resource Management NCO from 2012-2018, taking on the responsibility of leading a five-person team to maintain a property book worth over $500,000 and holding an active secret security clearance
+- Received an Active State Service Medal for volunteering to serve on a team that delivered mission critical support during hurricanes while assisting higher-level leadership, including four-star generals and government leaders
+- Chosen by senior leaders to lead the Jazz Combo, a small, versatile group of musicians that performed classic Jazz Standards for ceremonies, receptions, cocktail hours, and other high-profile government functions
 - Guitarist and Auxiliary Percussionist for the 246 Battery Brass Band _(2017-2019)_
 - Leader of the SC National Guard Jazz Combo, Blues in Green _(2012-2019)_